davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 underplated duplex of Farallon plate oceanic crustal nappes that accreted during Franciscan subduction [@fig:neogene_sections|c].

+Distinct steps and inflections in lower-crustal velocity structure across San Gregorio-Hosgri fault system [@Brocher1999] indicate that it cuts the entire crust, likely forming the eastern boundary of the underplated Monterey plate.
+Additionally, offshore seismic observations show a ~16º eastward-dipping Monterey plate, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the adjacent Franciscan complex [@Trehu1991; @Nicholson1992].
+These observations directly conflict with the notion that a structurally continuous Monterey Plate constitutes the lower crust beneath the central coastal California and adjacent offshore region.

 Studies proposing a deep Monterey plate stalled slab [e.g. @Furlong1989;
 @Pikser2012] have suggested that translation of the Monterey plate along the